redhat-performance/badfish/README.md

 ### Use Environment Variables for Secrets
 > [!IMPORTANT]
-> While you can pass `-u` and `-p` for user and password you should set environment variables instead.
+> While you can pass `-u` and `-p` for user and password env variables are more secure.
 >
 > `export BADFISH_USERNAME="my_username"`
 >